Our Commitment

 - discussions with expert stakeholders through multi-stakeholder initiatives.

-Through risk assessment and due diligence we consider and define key issues where we believe we can have the biggest impact on people affected by our business.
+Through risk assessment and due diligence activity, we consider and define key issues where we believe we have the biggest impact on people affected by our business.
 Focusing on our salient human rights issues provides a framework for us to monitor our progress against internationally recognised human rights standards, including the UNGPs.

 - discrimination and gender;